sagemath/sagewiki_to_gh-2022-10-10/sage_mathematica.md

 Mathematica: {{{data /. _?(# < 0&) -> 0}}}

 Python: {{{[(0 if d < 0 else d) for d in data]}}}
-= Hints for transitioning from Mathematica to Sage =

 == Timing ==